TomSmeets/quest-for-nothing/doc/memory.md

 A guess for a good minimum size for a block would be something like 1MB.
 But anything would work probably.

-Memory When a block is full, the arena just allocates a new block from the os with `os_alloc_page` and pushes it to the 'Used' stack.
+Memory When a block is full, the arena just allocates a new block from the OS with `os_alloc_page` and pushes it to the 'Used' stack.
 The start and end pointers are also updated.

-To free an arean we iterate over all blocks and call `os_free_page`.
+To free an arena we iterate over all blocks and call `os_free_page`.

 An empty memory arena will just be the single struct 0 pointers for used,start and end.
 This allows for very easy creation of memory arenas.
 Just use `mem_arena m = {}`

 To speed up the allocation and deallocation of pages we can optionally cache freed pages.
-We don't have to return them to the os directly, but hang on to them and give them to the next allocation.
+We don't have to return them to the OS directly, but hang on to them and give them to the next allocation.
-Caching should probably bo only done with the most common pages that are the minimum allocation size.
+Caching should probably be only done with the most common pages that are the minimum allocation size.
 When freeing big pages that are used for files, we want to return that memory to the OS.

 This method is very flexible.
 It allows us to create huge arenas that have very long lifetimes.